theodoremoreland/TypeRace/README.md

 # Type Race
 A web page that tracks how long it takes the user to type a selected text snippet.

 The application attempts to retrieve each text snippet dynamically via REST API request(s).
-The application will use static data upon failure to retrieve data from corresponding GET request.
+The application will use static data upon failure.

 ### Technologies Used
 * React.js